Analytics & Reporting

 Connect your company's Google Ads or Meta Ads account to Juma, and the report pulls live campaign data automatically.
 No exports, no CSVs, no copy-pasting.
 Uploading data manually works too, but nothing beats a live connection for speed and accuracy.

-A single snapshot shows where things stand.
-The trend shows where things are headed.
-This pulls data from two periods and highlights what improved, what declined, and what shifted significantly.
+A single report shows where things stand.
+A comparison shows where they are headed.
+Specify two time periods and Juma identifies what improved, what declined, and what shifted enough to act on — adding a trend layer to the google ads performance report you built in Step 1.

 Prompt